ArchieCrawford/Athlyt/legal/terms-of-service.md

 Circumvent platform safeguards

-Use Athlyt for unlawful or abusive purposes
+Use Tayp for unlawful or abusive purposes

 Termination

-Athlyt may suspend or terminate access at any time for violations of these Terms or applicable law.
+Tayp may suspend or terminate access at any time for violations of these Terms or applicable law.

 Disclaimers

-Athlyt is provided “as is.”
+Tayp is provided “as is.”
 We make no warranties regarding accuracy, availability, or outcomes.

 Limitation of Liability

-To the maximum extent permitted by law, Athlyt is not liable for indirect, incidental, or consequential damages.
+To the maximum extent permitted by law, Tayp is not liable for indirect, incidental, or consequential damages.

 Governing Law